doingway2much/liri-node-app/README.md

 git clone https://github.com/doingway2much/liri-node-app.git
 ```

-2. To run the bot you will need need the followin pakages installed:
+2. Next run the following command to isntall the below packages:
 ```
 npm install
 ````
 *(Please ntoe that the "package.json" files has all the pakages you need otherwise you would have to isntall them indavidualy")*

+Packages need for LIRI node
 - axios
 - dotenv
 - moment